BrettNon/EHR-System-for-PIES-Holistic-Yoga/README.md

 # EHR-System-for-PIES-Fitness-Yoga

 ## Overview
-A full-stack Electronic Health Record (EHR) platform designed for [**PIES Fitness Yoga**](https://www.piesfitnessyoga.com/), enabling yoga therapists to securely manage client records, track session history, and complete therapy documentation.
+A full-stack Electronic Health Record (EHR) platform built for [**PIES Fitness Yoga**](https://www.piesfitnessyoga.com/), designed to help yoga therapists securely manage client records, track session histories, and complete therapy documentation efficiently.

-Developed as an academic capstone project, the system was built with **Spring Boot** and **Next.js** to deliver a responsive, secure, and role-based experience.
+This project was developed as part of the **CS 5394 – Capstone Project** for the [**Virginia Tech Master of Engineering in Computer Science**](https://iac.vt.edu/masters-degrees/meng-cs.html) program.
+The system leverages **Spring Boot** on the backend and **Next.js** on the frontend to provide a responsive, secure, and role-based user experience.

-> **Note:** While HIPAA security principles were considered during development (JWT authentication, encrypted connections, role-based access), full HIPAA-compliant deployment was not pursued due to hosting, legal, and audit constraints.
+> **Note:** While HIPAA-aligned security practices (JWT authentication, encrypted connections, role-based access control) were implemented, full HIPAA compliance was not pursued due to constraints related to hosting, legal requirements, and audit readiness.

+---

+## License
+This project is licensed under the [Creative Commons Attribution (CC BY 4.0) License](https://creativecommons.org/licenses/by/4.0/).

+You are free to:
+- **Share** — copy and redistribute the material in any medium or format
+- **Adapt** — remix, transform, and build upon the material for any purpose, even commercially

+Under the following terms:
+- **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

 ---